nextcloud/documentation/developer_manual/basics/events.rst

 *Available in Nextcloud 17 and later.*

 This event is triggered when the files app is rendered.
-It canb e used to add additional scripts to the files app.
+It can be used to add additional scripts to the files app.

 ``\OCA\Files_Sharing\Event\BeforeTemplateRenderedEvent``
 ********************************************************